ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/member-injection/index.md

 ## Standard behaviours

-Rezolver comes with four basic behaviours which cover the most basic of scenarios, all of which are available from the @Rezolver.MemberBindingBehaviour static class as static properties:
+Rezolver comes with four basic behaviours which cover the most basic of scenarios, all of which are available from the @Rezolver.MemberBindingBehaviour static class as static singleton properties:

 1. **@Rezolver.MemberBindingBehaviour.BindNone**: prevents binding of any field or properties (implemented by <xref:Rezolver.BindNoMembersBehaviour>).
 This is typically used to prevent member binding of certain types when it has been enabled for a whole group of types (perhaps with a common base) via [container options](options.md).
-2. **@Rezolver.MemberBindingBehaviour.BindAll**: binds all publicly writeable properties and fields to values from the container, even if the container doesn't have a registration for the member's type.
-Implemented by an instance of @Rezolver.BindAllMembersBehaviour.
+2. **@Rezolver.MemberBindingBehaviour.BindAll**: binds all properties and fields.
+Implemented by @Rezolver.BindAllMembersBehaviour.
-3. **@Rezolver.MemberBindingBehaviour.BindProperties**: binds only publicly writeable properties to values from the container.
-Fields are ignored.
-Implemented by an instance of @Rezolver.BindPublicPropertiesBehaviour.
+3. **@Rezolver.MemberBindingBehaviour.BindProperties**: binds properties only.
+Implemented by @Rezolver.BindPublicPropertiesBehaviour.
-4. **@Rezolver.MemberBindingBehaviour.BindFields**: binds only public fields to values from the container.
-Properties are ignored.
-Implemented by an instance of @Rezolver.BindPublicFieldsBehaviour.
+4. **@Rezolver.MemberBindingBehaviour.BindFields**: binds fields only.
+Implemented by @Rezolver.BindPublicFieldsBehaviour.

+For those behaviours which actually perform some binding (so, not the first one) the definition of a 'bindable field or property' is as follows:

+1) A property with a public `set` accessor
+2) A public read-only property whose type is a compliant [collection type](collections.md)
+3) A public field

+> [!TIP]
+> Rezolver isn't limited to binding members which follow these rules - it's just that are the default
+> for the standard behaviours.
+The other types of member binding behaviour described below allow you to
+> extend this logic or, indeed, use your own.

 ## Custom (via the Fluent API)